kmg731/kmg731.github.io/about.md

 My main goal with this is to teach anyone reading how to do something, but also to solidify it in my own mind.
 It should be mutually beneficial.
 I'd like to also show this not so much as a nicely curated tutorial, but to also show the difficulties
 I faced along the way.
 Maybe I'll overlook something really basic, or spend an hour debugging something that was completely obvious to everyone else but me.

 This also serves as a way to track my progress too.
 I think it'll be cool to look back on this and see where I started and where I've come, whenever that may be.

 I don't know if I'll post the most advanced tutorials or the most technical things compared to some other people in the devblog space, but hopefully you get something out of this blog.

 I also tend to be verbose when I write things out but hopefully that won't get too much in the way.
 I'll try to organize everything somewhat neatly so you can skip any exposition or background info if you really want to.
 I think it's important though (and I just enjoy writing about programming as a whole).

 I've got a lot of cool ideas for this blog and I'm hoping to update it regularly.
 It always feels nice to have something to work on, even if nobody really reads it.

 If anyone is curious, I write all of my posts using emacs and org-mode.
 It's great for writing things out and exporting to HTML or markdown.

+Right now, I'm working on learning more about web development.
+I've always been much more interested in doing striaght software programming, but I think now is the time to finally breach that front.
+My eventual goal is to move this blog away from using Jekyll and have it use some kind of LAMP-based blog that I wrote myself.
+I don't know how practical that is when I'm just starting out, but I think it's a good goal to set for the future.

 # About me

 I originally started programming in C++ in 2016 when I took some introductory CS classes in Community College while pursuing a some gen-ed requirements for a math degree.
 Eventually I dropped the math degree and decided that I would do what I really wanted to do, linguistics.
 I transferred to Boston University to study linguistics and was happy with that until I discovered programming during my senior year.
 I started to program in Python in hopes of taking advantage of my new gaming laptop (I wanted to use it for something more productive than gaming) and found that you can do so many cool things with Python.
 During my C++ classes, I spent a year listening to dry lectures read verbatim from learncpp.com.
 There was never any real push to build anything useful in the classes, it was mostly dry lectures about concepts nobody really understood well enough to put to any use.
 It's difficult to know why a pointer exists or what it's used for if you're never given anything to illustrate why it's necessary.
 Discovering Python and all the various libraries showed me that there was a lot of really cool things